 However, the detail provided with respect to the evil king does not prove that the book was written in the time of the evil king.
 The purpose of the prophecies is to identify and describe this evil king.
 The only purpose for describing the preceding kings and kingdoms is to provide information to identify the evil king.

-Driver, the famous critic mentioned above, once eloquently said:
+Driver, the famous critic mentioned above, once eloquently stated:

 The verdict of the language of Daniel is thus clear.
 The Persian words presuppose a period after the Persian Empire had been well established: the Greek words demand, the Hebrew supports, and the Aramaic permits, a date after the conquest of Palestine by Alexander the Great (BC 332).